 When you smoke, the nicotine actually changes the brain — that’s why quitting is so hard.

 All cigarettes cause cancer, lung disease, heart attacks, and premature death — lights, low tar, ultra lights, and naturals.
 There is no safe cigarette.

 Secondhand smoke causes lung cancer and coronary heart disease in adults who do not smoke.

 Children exposed to secondhand smoke are at an increased risk for sudden infant death syndrome (SIDS), acute respiratory infections, ear problems, severe asthma, and reduced lung function.

 There is no safe level of exposure to secondhand smoke.

 Having accurate information about what we put in our bodies is of the utmost importance.
 We support people making informed choices about drugs and alcohol, including tobacco and nicotine.
-Knowing how these substances are harmful and the associated costs allows you to make educated choices about your use.
+Knowing how these substances are harmful and the associated costs allow you to make educated choices about your use.
 Although we allow nicotine products at AToN, we encourage residents to utilize the coping strategies they are already being taught while here to assist in decreasing or stopping their tobacco use.

 We support the decision to have the tobacco companies be held accountable for spreading misinformation regarding their products.

 AToN Center 888-535-1516